Profitable home improvements – the best ways to add value to your home

-The home improvements that will bag you the biggest profits when you sell

-We're counting down the top 10 best ways to add value to your home, if and when you do decide to put it on the market
+We're counting down the top 10 best ways to add value to your home, if and when you do decide to sell

 Whether you’ve just moved into a fixer upper, need more space for the family or are trying to haul yourself a rung or two up the property ladder, you’ll probably be asking the same question.
 What are the best ways to add value to your home?